bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 // Since the rest of the function code is the same,
 // the probability of an accidental error is lower.
 // Besides, by using the data in the `MULTIPLIER` object
-// it's easier to automatically generate test data for the function.
+// it's easier to generate test data for the function automatically.
 ```

 In the first implementation, we'd need to change the code of the entire `parseDuration` function: